 - Non-invasive: no bleeding, no suture

 - OPD basis treatment: no specific post-treatment care

 Can it be used for the treatment of diseases other than cancers?

-- As per radiobiology, a single fraction of high dose is more efficient for benign tumors.
+- As per radiobiology, a single fraction of a high dose is more efficient for benign tumors.
 In fact, we utilise the late vascular effects of Radiotherapy.

-- There are benign tumors which can be effectively treated with Radiosurgery, like Meningioma, Acoustic Schwannoma, Pituitary adenoma, Arteriovenous malformations.
+- There are benign tumors which can be effectively treated with Radiosurgery, like Meningioma, Acoustic Schwannoma, Pituitary adenoma, and Arteriovenous malformations.